 Ben learned rebuilding of old Steinway uprights in the San Francisco piano shop of Victor Charles.
 He has tuned in Carnegie Hall and Philharmonic Hall in New York, the Paris Opera, the Teatro Nacional in Havana and Casas das Rosas in Sao Paulo.

 Ben has experience rebuilding and tuning for both the famous and the impoverished, not only at the US and Japan, but also in Cuba.
 In 1995 he founded a cultural exchange called Send a Piana to Havana following a visit to Cuba, whose old Soviet-made pianos have been ravaged by tropical climate and termites and by years of pounding by the dedicated students in that country’s famous music schools.
 The organisation, imagined as a sort of piano enema for blocked-up US policy on Cuba, sent more than 250 pianos donated by Americans to Cuban schools.
 He comes by his internationalism naturally.
 His parents were Jessica (Decca) Mitford, the muckraking writer, and Civil Rights attorney Robert Treuhaft.
 You don’t know about Bob?
-Coming soon: here he is in 1953 before the California Un-American Activities Committee answering the question, “Are you represented by counsel?”
-After an hour of Bob answering this one question the courtroom explodes in cheers and laughter and is cleared out by the Committee.
+See below: here he is in 1953 before the California Un-American Activities Committee answering the question, “Are you represented by counsel?”
+After an hour of Bob answering this one question while laying waste to the Committee, the courtroom explodes in cheers and laughter and is cleared by the chairman.

 The late brilliant pianist and conductor Charles Darden said…